papigers/question-it/README.md

 I've created this simple application in order to learn react - front to back.
 Using most the involved technologies, and preferably, only them.

 ## TODO:
-* Finish relay bindings to routes.
+* ~~Finish relay query bindings to routes~~.
+Things left:
+  * User: social, more attributes not yet "relayed".
+  * Explore: search.
 * Hooking up mongoose models and connect to GraphQl schema.
+* Authentication, with relay too.
+* Relay mutations.
 * Solve pagination issues.
 * Create React unit tests.
 * Deploy to heroku.